MarketSquare/robotframeworkguides/website/docs/style_guide/guide.md

 ---

+### Sections

-### Spacing after the Section Header line
+####  Spacing after the Section Header line

-There should be no space immediately after each section header line.
+> There should be no space immediately after each section header line.

----

-### Spacing After Sections
+####  Spacing After Sections

-There should be 2 lines of white space after the last line of each section, except the last section of the file.
+> There should be 2 lines of white space after the last line of each section, except the last section of the file.

-The last section of a file should have 1 line of white space.
+> The last section of a file should have 1 line of white space.

----

-#### Example of Section Header and Section Spacing
+#####  Example of Section Header and Section Spacing

 ```robot
     *** Comments ***